stevelorenz/comnetsemu/app/security_for_mobile_edge_cloud/README.md

-# Network Security #
+# Security for Mobile Edge Cloud #

-## Introduction ## This folder contains exercises for packet filter and secure
+## Introduction ##

+This folder contains exercises for packet filter and secure network tunnels.
-network tunnels.
 As packet filter, we use nftables, which is the state-of-the-art packet filter on Linux systems.
 For securing network traffic in transit we use WireGuard as secure network tunnel.
 Example usage of nftables and WireGuard is shown in the examples folder (../../examples).